casdoor/casdoor-website/docs/integration/go/traefik.md

 ## Step 1: Deploy Casdoor

-First, deploy Casdoor if you haven't already.

-You can refer to the Casdoor official documentation for [Server Installation](/docs/basic/server-installation).

-After a successful deployment, make sure that:
+[Deploy Casdoor](/docs/basic/server-installation) if needed.
+Then confirm:

 - The Casdoor server is running and accessible
 - You can log in to the Casdoor admin interface
 - Test the login functionality by entering `admin` and `123`

-## Step 2: Configure Casdoor Application
+## Step 2: Configure the Casdoor application

-1. Create a new Casdoor application or use an existing one.
+1. Create or edit a Casdoor application.
-2. Add your redirect URL.
-The redirect URL should be in the format:
+2. Add a redirect URL in the form:

    ```text
    http://<your-domain>/callback